l33t-xyz/clan.l33t.xyz/README.md

 # Customization

-The site will eventually be fully customizable.
-Currently, the customizations are around hero (header) images, and themes (current choices are: `default`, `dark-forest`, and `dark-steel-blue`).
+While eventually, the site will be fully customizable, currently, the customizations are around hero (header) images, and color themes.
+The current color theme choices are: `default`, `dark-inferno`, `dark-forest`, `dark-steel-blue`, `dark-amethyst`, and `dark-bronze`.

 # Architecture